Most collapses don’t announce themselves. They keep their appointments.

 The screen held.

-CNN’s crawl slowed, deliberate, as if choosing each word.
+CNN’s crawl slowed, deliberate, each word measured.

 … CONFIRMED.

 The picture cleared.
 Weather.
 Traffic.
 Scheduled programming, right on time.
+The lobby stood where it was.